 Individual counseling can be a valuable piece of making positive change, and it does seem easier to just drop off your child and tell the therapist to, “Fix ’em!”
 But even if your child responds well to individual counseling, he’s likely to return to his old behaviors because the family system is the same, and thus his role in the family system is status quo as well.
 Positive change is much easier to create and maintain by working with the entire family.

-(Carl Grody, LISW-S, specializes in family therapy.
-He’s in private practice at Grody Family Counseling in Worthington, Ohio, and he’s a trained group leader in the Incredible Years parenting program.
-He’s also the family therapist columnist for Columbus Parent magazine.
-For an appointment with Carl, call 614-477-5565 or e-mail firstname.lastname@example.org.)
+(Carl Grody, LISW-S, works with families at Grody Online Family Counseling based in Worthington, Ohio.
+He has 12 years of experience working with children, teens, families and couples.
+He’s a trained group leader in the Incredible Years parenting program, and he’s a columnist for Columbus Parent magazine.
+For an appointment with Carl, call 614-477-5565 or schedule directly online at carlgrodylisws.clientsecure.me.)